In this interview, the CEO of MakerDAO, Rune Christensen, talks about tokenomics of MakerDAO, its use cases, future of the project, and much more!

 6. Which assets will back Dai in the next iteration?

-R: When multi-collateral Dai launches, which we’re aiming for this winter, we are basically aiming to have every single high quality asset that’s available on Ethereum as collateral.
-Right now we’re looking at a lot of ERC-20 tokens, obviously, and then a lot of these emerging asset backed tokens.
+R: When multi-collateral Dai launches, which we’re aiming for this winter, we are basically aiming to have every single high-quality asset that’s available on Ethereum as collateral.
+Right now we’re looking at a lot of ERC-20 tokens, obviously, and then a lot of these emerging asset-backed tokens.

-One token that we’ve already announced that we’re going to support is DigiX Gold, which we think is really interesting, because it is an asset-backed tokenized gold model out of Singapore.
+One token that we’ve already announced that we’re going to support is DigiX Gold, which we think is really interesting because it is an asset-backed tokenized gold model out of Singapore.
 And then there’s a number of pretty high-quality ERC-20 tokens at this point in time.
 What we’re really looking forward to is the coming surge of security tokens, there will be tokenized stocks out of Europe and out of the US, there’ll be tokenized bonds, we’re seeing that in many different parts of the world.
-And then there’s these more innovative tokenized models, but also primarily out of the US and Europe.
+And then there are these more innovative tokenized models, but also primarily out of the US and Europe.
 And then finally ourselves, we are working on tokenizing trade finance, so basically back to the example with Tradeshift in the supply chain.

 That’s a big advantage of the blockchain platform we’re making.
 A platform that will actually also support using the invoices themselves as collateral in the major system.

 7. Which assets do you plan to collateralize in the future?